Cédric Mandjeck

-Jacques Parfait Cédric Mandjeck (born 8 April 1993), commonly known as Cédric Mandjeck, is a Cameroonian footballer who plays for Al-Rustaq SC in Oman Professional League.
+Jacques Parfait Cédric Mandjeck (born 8 April 1993), commonly known as Cédric Mandjeck, is a Cameroonian footballer who plays for Beauregard Rennes in the French Régional 2.

 Club career

 Youth career

 Born in Yaoundé, Cameroon, Cédric began his career as a footballer in 2008 with Fundación Privada Samuel Eto´o's football school in Barcelona, Spain.

-At the age of 15, he moved to Valencia where he began playing for Segunda División side, Levante UD's U-16 team.
-In 2010, he began playing for the U-17 side of CF Torre Levante.
+At the age of 14, Mandjeck was spotted during a tournament in Yaoundé, Cameroon, by a Spanish scout, and soon moved to Spain.
+I didn't hesitate for long.
+I lost my father at a very early age, so I was a street urchin living off and on with my aunt.
+I used to commit petty thefts and get into fights.
+Soccer took me out of that environment, Mandjeck said in an interview about his move to Spain in his younger days.

+Mandjeck traveled to Spain alone at the age of 14, and although the plan was for him to transfer to Valencia CF, due to his age, he could not yet due to the rules, which prohibits minors from playing in professional clubs.
+He was therefore sent back to Cameroon, but ended up going alone to Paris to pursue his dream of a football career.
+Cédric got back in touch with the agent who initially arranged the trip to Spain, and from there arranged another trial, this time at Atlético Madrid.
+However, he left the club again when Atlético's plan was to rent him out to a non-professional club, but when that fell through, he didn't get a contract here either.
+He then went on trial at Levante UD, where the same story repeated itself.

+In January 2010, he moved to CF Torre Levante, as he turned 18 years old.
 In 2012, he signed a one-year contract with Valencia CF and represented their U-18 and U-19 sides.

 Valencia B

-Impressed with his display for the junior squads, the club management decided to promote the Cameroonian midfielder to the Che's, Valencia CF Mestalla also known as Valencia B. He made his Segunda División B debut on 15 September 2013 in a 2-0 loss against CD Olímpic de Xàtiva as he came on as a late substitute for Alex Quintanilla.
+Impressed with his display for the junior squads, the club management decided to promote the Cameroonian midfielder to the Che's, Valencia CF Mestalla also known as Valencia B. He made his Segunda División B debut on 15 September 2013 in a 2–0 loss against CD Olímpic de Xàtiva as he came on as a late substitute for Alex Quintanilla.

 On 8 October 2013, he made his first team debut, playing the entire second half in a 7–1 friendly win against Burjassot CF. He finished 2013–14 Segunda División B with 16 appearances and helped his side narrowly avoided relegation.

 Veria

 He then moved to Greece where on 3 September 2014, he signed a short-term contract with Superleague Greece side, Veria F.C.
-He made his club debut on 29 October 2014 in a 2-0 win over Ergotelis F.C. in the 2014–15 Greek Football Cup.
-He made his Superleague debut on 20 December 2014 in a 1-1 draw against Panthrakikos F.C.
+He made his club debut on 29 October 2014 in a 2–0 win over Ergotelis F.C. in the 2014–15 Greek Football Cup.
+He made his Superleague debut on 20 December 2014 in a 1–1 draw against Panthrakikos F.C.